East Greenbush Community Library

-The East Greenbush Community Library is a busy suburban library with holdings of 98,622 items, 26 public computers, four meeting rooms and programming for all ages.
-In 2011, 228,146 people entered the library.
-The “Friends of the Library” volunteer group runs four book sales each year, supporting the library’s collection and programming.
+The East Greenbush Community Library is a busy suburban library with 12 public computers, four meeting rooms and programming for all ages.
+In 2024, 236,471 people visited the library in person and online.
+The “Friends of the Library” volunteer group runs book sales each year as well as an ongoing book sale within the library, supporting the library’s collection and programming.

 History

 Originally, library services in East Greenbush were provided by two “association” libraries that opened in the 1940s.
 The Katherine Wirth Memorial Library was located in the basement of the Clinton Heights School (now the East Greenbush Town Hall) and the other was located in the Bates Building on Columbia Turnpike.
 In 1974 the two merged, with the main branch located in the Bates Building.
 In 1984, the collection was unified and moved to a 2,670 square foot area of the Town Hall.
 In 1988, residents voted in favor of creating a taxing district for the library that made it a true town library.
 Today, residents vote directly on the library budget and the governing Board of Trustees.